learn-co-curriculum/dsc-oop-recap-v2-1/README.md

 ## OOP Overview

 You now know all about OOP and how to define classes.
 Like functions, using classes in your programming can save you a lot of time by eliminating repetitive tasks.
 Classes go further than functions by allowing you to persist data.
-After all, class methods are fairly analogous to functions, while attributes add additional functionality by acting as data storage containers.
+After all, class methods are fairly analogous to functions, while attributes add functionality by acting as data storage containers.

 ## Class Structure